because our community cares

 - The Commitment to Remember

-- Samantha Swiridenko - Canadian Flag
+- Jaylin Sinclair - Canadian Flag

-- Steven Cyr - Metis Flag
+- Cara Caron - Métis Flag

 We'd also like to thank all the volunteers, past and present, who've helped put this event on since its inception.
-Whether that is a behind the scenes effort, event day participation, or anything to make these events happens, your time and energies fuel the success of the commemoration each year.
+Whether that is a behind the scenes effort, event day participation, or anything to make these events happens, your time and energies fuel the success of the commemoration each and every year.

 Our sincerest thanks to each of you!

-2022 Organizing Committee
+2023 Organizing Committee

 This annual event exists because of the behind the scenes work of a group of dedicated volunteers.
 The 2022 St. Norbert Remembrance Day Committee is comprised of the following community members: